Gustave Besson, his Factories and Family

 Cornet #3, made at 7 rue de 3 Couronnes about 1848.
 Tom Meacham collection.

-Besson cornet #3, made at 7 rue de 3 Couronnes in about 1848, Tom Meacham collection.
+Besson cornet #3, “Modéle Halary”, made at 7 rue de 3 Couronnes in about 1848, Tom Meacham collection.

 On October 16, 1847, Besson married 18 year old Florentine Mélanie Ridoux, 9 years his junior.
 They lived at the same address as the workshop, which was the most common practice for small businesses at the time.
 The same five story building on rue des Trois Couronnes, built in 1800, still exists today as 19 condominium apartments.
 The center of Paris was increasingly industrialized, but this building would not have had steam power in the 1840s.
 While a treadle lathe, powered by the operator, would have been used for light turning processes, larger lathes would have been necessary for heavier work including spinning bell flares.
-Without water or steam power, an additional worker would have to be employed to turn the lathe.
+An additional worker would have to be employed to turn a large flywheel to power the lathe.
 The benefits of steam power may been a primary motivation for the move, in 1869, to 92 rue d’Angoulême.

 Besson’s advertising in the 1850s included a list of honors including Médaille d’Argent, Paris 1849, presumably awarded at the Exposition Nationale des Produits de l’Industrie Agricole et Manufacturière.
 In the second volume of the report of the jury, published in 1850, 12 makers of brass instruments are listed with descriptions of the instruments exhibited and awards granted, but Besson is not among them.
 Perhaps there was another event in Paris that year in which medals were awarded that has eluded the author.
 He stopped making this claim in about 1860.